Ecommerce SEO Guide : How Online Stores Can Drive Organic Traffic in 2021

 How to perform an update and optimize your SEO:

-3. Optimize your site by performing an SEO audit, fixing your sites architecture (if its not ideal), reducing thin content and doing everything you can to optimize your crawl budget.
+- Optimize your site by performing an SEO audit, fixing your site’s architecture (if it’s not ideal), reducing thin content and doing everything you can to optimize your crawl budget.

-4. Enhancing your sites on-page SEO and creating or updating content to be the best result for its target keywords, being sure to link back to your most important product pages.
+- Enhancing your site’s on-page SEO and creating or updating content to be the best result for its target keywords, being sure to link back to your most important product pages.

 That sounds oversimplified - and in some ways it is - but SEO is often unnecessarily complicated.